kirderf1/aftiktuna/README.md

 In its current form, this is a 1D exploration game where the goal is to obtain fuel for your ship in order to proceed from location to location.

-The game does not yet have any public builds available for download, so you need to compile it yourself to try it out.

-The java version of the game is currently the primary version.
-However a version in rust is being developed to explore alternative design patterns, and to compare rust as an alternative to java for this game.
+The java version is no longer being developed in favor of the rust version, which has taken over the mantle as the superior version of this game.

 # Contributing